argoproj-labs/argocd-vault-plugin/README.md

 mv argocd-vault-plugin /usr/local/bin
 ```

-#### Installing in ArgoCD
+#### Installing in Argo CD

-In order to use the plugin in ArgoCD you can add it to your Argo CD instance as a volume mount or build your own Argo CD image.
+In order to use the plugin in Argo CD you can add it to your Argo CD instance as a volume mount or build your own Argo CD image.

 The Argo CD docs provide information on how to get started https://argoproj.github.io/argo-cd/operator-manual/custom_tools/.

-*Note*: We have provided a Kustomize app that will install ArgoCD and configure the plugin [here](https://github.com/IBM/argocd-vault-plugin/blob/main/manifests/).
+*Note*: We have provided a Kustomize app that will install Argo CD and configure the plugin [here](https://github.com/IBM/argocd-vault-plugin/blob/main/manifests/).

 ##### InitContainer
 The first technique is to use an init container and a volumeMount to copy a different version of a tool into the repo-server container.